abtion/guidelines/career/ladder.md

 - [ ] Understands and can provide a detailed overview of a project.
 - [ ] Focuses on building strong relationships with their team, direct manager, and other seniors across the organization.
-- [ ] Can help PM cultivate an Asana board.
-- [ ] Understands kanban.
+- [ ] Aligns team on expectations.
-- [ ] Can teach juniors to pair program.
+- [ ] Cultivates an Asana board with the PM.

 #### Respectful teammate
 - [ ] Makes others better through code reviews, thorough documentation, technical guidance, and mentoring.